 Artica-Romero did not appeal the Court's sentence.
 However, less than three months after the Court entered judgment, Artica-Romero filed a motion to vacate under 28 U.S.C. § 2255.
 (Civ.
 Doc.
 1; § 2255 Motion).
-In the § 2255 Motion, Artica-Romero raised two claims: (1) that trial counsel gave ineffective assistance under Padilla v.
+In the § 2255 Motion, Artica-Romero raises two claims: (1) that trial counsel gave ineffective assistance under Padilla v.
 Kentucky, 559

 U.S. 356 (2010), because he failed to advise her that the offense to which she was pleading guilty rendered her automatically deportable, and (2) counsel gave ineffective assistance at sentencing by failing to object to the use of the gain amount (\$812,149) to determine her offense level.
-The Amended § 2255 Motion raises the same claims, but was filed merely to add Artica-Romero's signature.